 \subsection{Nodal curves and inflations of the normal bundle}

 A common setting for inflations in the paper is the following.
-Let $P$ be a smooth variety.
-Let $R$ and $X$ be curves in $P$ that intersect at a point $p$ so that their union $Z$ has a node at $p$.
-In particular, $R$ and $X$ are smooth at $p$.
-Also assume that $R$ and $X$ are local complete intersections elsewhere.
-In this situation, we get the exact sequence
+Let $V$ be a smooth variety.
+Let $X$ and $R$ be curves in $V$ that intersect at a point $p$ so that their union $Z$ has a node at $p$.
+In particular, $X$ and $R$ are smooth at $p$.
+Also assume that $X$ and $R$ are local complete intersections elsewhere.